-Some of the critical questions posed by the women's movement at this particular time was whether political parties would put in processes that would propel women in to elected leadership positions.
+Some of the critical questions posed by the women's movement at this particular time were whether political parties would put in processes what would propel women in to elected leadership positions.
 Indeed nobody asked about the young women.
-However in these for a, young women brought in their voice and sentiments very strongly and were well received by the older women.
+However in these, young women brought in their voice and sentiments very strongly and were well received by the older women.
 In spite of these whisperings, young women aspiring for political positions through election were not a major debate in the public arena.
-Increasingly the young women issue was getting more and more a non-issue.
+Increasingly the young women issue was becoming more and more a non-issue.
 This was partly because in practice, the political arena became volatile and slippery for all women.
-The inclusion of all women either as Affirmative action or on the one third gender rule became a contentious issue both in parliament and outside parliament.
-At the political party level the push and shove did not give a strong grounding for young women either but the provisions of the political parties Act provided a safeguard for the women.
+The inclusion of all women either as affirmative action or on the one third gender rule became a contentious issue both in parliament and outside parliament.
+At the political party level the push and shove did not give a strong grounding for young women either but the provisions of the Political Parties Act provided a safeguard for the women.

-The Kenyan constitution 2010 provides for affirmative action, not only for women but also for the youth, both men and women.
-This principle of inclusivity was critical to the elections held on March $4^{th}$ .
-2013.
-The structures within political parties, as well as societal attitudes and perception of voters on inclusivity of young women aged 18-35 was critical as to whether young women would be voted for in the March $4^{th}$ 2013 election.
+The Kenyan Constitution 2010 provides for affirmative action, not only for women but also for the youth, both men and women.
+This principle of inclusivity was critical to the elections held on March 4th 2013.
+The structures within political parties, as well as societal attitudes and perception of voters on inclusivity of young women aged 18-35 was critical as to whether young women would be voted for in the March 4th 2013 election.